StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 All valid input polygons have now been split by all unique line geometries in the cutting data that they intersected.
 The outputs can now be cleaned.

-Step 3: Clean-up and Analysis
+Step 3: Output Cleanup
-_____________________________
+______________________

 Now that the polygons are split clean-up on the output is done in order to ensure data quality.
-The following things are checked for during this step:

-1. If any slivers* have been created.
-2. If the created splits should be considered valid.
-3. Ensure that the output splits are linkable back to the original polygon for future QA/QC
+The main concern is the removal of any slivers from the output.

-**Sliver**: Any polygon that is the result of a split with an area of less an the minimum sliver area (default 20m2).
+**Sliver**: Any polygon that is the result of a split with an area of less an the maximum sliver area (default 20m2).

-This step is essential as not every split should be considered valid. for example, in the image below the building crosses two parcel boundaries and will therefore be cut twice.
+This step is essential as not every split created during the splitting phase should be considered valid.
+For example, in the image below the building crosses two parcel boundaries and will therefore be cut twice.

 .. image:: img/complex_ex.png